act-rules/act-rules.github.io/_rules/SC4-1-1+SC4-1-2-aria-allowed-attribute.md

 ### Applicability

-Any attribute that is specified on an HTML or SVG element where the attribute name starts with `aria-`.
+Any [WAI-ARIA state or property](https://www.w3.org/TR/wai-aria-1.1/#state_prop_def) that is specified on an HTML or SVG element.

 ### Expectation